Ä¢¹½ÊÓÆµ

 Marion is a tiny town located in the state of Louisiana.
 With a population of 604 people and just one neighborhood, Marion is the 272nd largest community in Louisiana.

-Marion is a blue-collar town, with 56.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Marion is generally considered to be a blue-collar town.
+56.28% of the Marion workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marion is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Marion who work in sales jobs (16.94%), farm management occupations (8.74%), and food service (7.10%).

 As is often the case in a small town, Marion doesn't have a public transportation system that people use for their commute.

-In terms of college education, Marion is nearly on par with the US average for all cities of 21.84%: 17.56% of adults 25 and older in Marion have a bachelor's degree or advanced degree.
+The percentage of adults in Marion who are college-educated is close to the national average for all communities of 21.84%: 17.56% of the adults in Marion have a bachelor's degree or advanced degree.

 The per capita income in Marion in 2022 was $21,907, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $87,628 for a family of four.
 Marion also has one of the higher rates of people living in poverty in the nation, with 30.86% of its population below the federal poverty line.